Federalsburg A's: Eastern Shore League 1937–1941

-Minor league baseball began in Federalsburg, Maryland in 1937.
-The Federalsburg A's became members as the eight–team Class D level Eastern Shore League.
-Federalsburg became a minor league affiliate of the Philadelphia Athletics, a partnership that would continue until 1949.
-Playing under manager George Short, Federalsburg ended their first season of play with a 52–45 record, placing 5th in the regular season standings, finishing 7.5 games behind the 1st place Salisbury Indians.
+Minor league baseball began in Federalsburg, Maryland in 1937 when the Federalsburg "A's" (or interchangeable "Athletics") became members as the eight–team Class D level Eastern Shore League.
+Adopting their nickname, Federalsburg was a minor league affiliate of the Philadelphia Athletics, a partnership that would continue until 1949.
+Playing under manager George Short, Federalsburg ended their first season of play with a 52–45 record, placing fifth in the regular season standings, finishing 7.5 games behind the first place Salisbury Indians.
+Salisbury had 21 wins taken away due to roster violations, but still won the pennant.
 Salisbury had 21 wins taken away due to roster violations, but still won the pennant.

 As there were no hotels in Federalsburg during the era in which the Federalsburg A's played, players had to stay in private residences.
 Typically, players paid $1 a day (from their $75 a month salary) to stay with families in their homes near their home ballpark of Federal Field.
-It was reported the local community “adopted” players and treated them like family members.
+It was reported the local community "adopted" players and treated them like family members.

-Continuing play in the 1938 Eastern Shore League, the Federalsburg A's placed 5th in the eight–team league, with Charlie Moss serving as manager.
-Federalsburg ended the 1938 regular season with a 56–56 record, finishing 9.0 games behind the 1st place Salisbury Indians.
+Continuing play in the 1938 Eastern Shore League, the Federalsburg A's placed fifth in the eight–team league, with Charlie Moss serving as manager.
+Federalsburg ended the 1938 regular season with a 56–56 record, finishing 9.0 games behind the first place Salisbury Indians.
 Bill Phillips of Federalsburg led the North Shore League with 31 home runs.

-The 1939 Federalsburg A's won the Eastern Shore League pennant.
-Federalsburg finished 1st in the eight–team league and ended the 1938 regular season with a 83–38 record under manager Sammy Holbrook.
-In the playoffs, the Dover Orioles defeated Federalsburg 3 games to 0.
-Federalsburg pitcher Les Hinckle led the Eastern Shore League with 27 wins, 309 strikeouts and a 2.49 ERA.
+The 1939 Federalsburg A's won the Eastern Shore League pennant by a large margin.
+Federalsburg finished first in the eight–team league and ended the 1938 regular season with a 83–38 record, playing the season under manager Sammy Holbrook.
+The A's ended the regular season 14.0 games ahead of the second place Cambridge Cardinals.
+In the playoffs, the Dover Orioles defeated Federalsburg 3 games to 0 to end their season.
+Federalsburg pitcher Les Hinckle led the Eastern Shore League in three categories, with 27 wins, 309 strikeouts and a 2.49 ERA.

-The 1940 Federalsburg A's ended the Eastern Shore League season with a record of 57–67, playing under managers Samuel Nisinoff and Don Maynard.
-Federalsburg placed 5th in the final standings, finishing 17.0 games behind the 1st place Dover Orioles in the eight–team league.
+The 1940 Federalsburg A's ended the Eastern Shore League season with a record of 57–67, playing the season under managers Samuel Nisinoff and Don Maynard.
+Federalsburg placed fifth in the final standings, finishing 17.0 games behind the first place Dover Orioles in the eight–team league.
+With their fifth place finish, Federalsburg did not qualify for the four-team playoffs won by the Cambridge Cardinals.
 Lloyd Rice of Federalsburg led the Eastern Shore League in batting average, hitting .363.